 Self Employment Tax Lawyers in California

-In California, California, there are particular taxes that are placed on employees, which are deducted from their paychecks.
-The generally well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.
+In California, Missouri, some taxes are placed on employees, and deducted from their paychecks.
+Most people are aware of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.

 But what if you're self-employed?
 You're still obliged to pay these taxes, since you will also be eligible for those retirement programs.
 It's also your responsibility to determine what your tax liability is.

 Typically, it's the employer who makes all these calculations, and the employee doesn't have to think about it.
 Most larger employers have payroll departments to oversee these matters, making it pretty simple for them.
 But, if you are self-employed, it's up to you to accurately determine what you have to pay in self-employment taxes

 If you own a sole-proprietorship, or work primarily as an independent contractor, you need to pay the "self-employment tax" if you derive any substantial amount of income from self-employment.
 You must pay these taxes if your income from self-employment is more than annually.

 For usual employees, Social Security and Medicare payments are made in equal parts by the employee and employer.
 This essentially means that every employee's contribution to his or her future Medicare and Social Security benefits is matched by the employer.

 However, the self-employed in California, Missouri are responsible for making the employer AND employee contributions to those programs, essentially doubling what they would have to pay if they were employed by someone else.